2019/2020 Guest Artists

 Julia has studied with Lillian Manis for nine years.
 She began studying the violin at age four, and added viola three years ago.
 Julia serves as co-concert master of the Eugene Springfield Youth Orchestra and has been honored to advance to the state level in the annual OMEA competition for the past three years, on both violin and viola.
 She has played in the Community Music Institute’s Chamber Players program for seven years and she plays with the Delgani Immersion Quartet.
 Julia adores Kinhaven Music School (in Vermont), which she has attended for the past two summers and which has been a highlight of her high school years.
 She loves any and all music by Bach, and animals, none more than dogs.

-Michael is fourteen years old and is a freshman at CVHS in Corvallis.
+Michael is 15 years old and is a sophomore at Crescent Valley High School in Corvallis.
 He studies piano with Rachelle McCabe.
 In 2017, Michael won first place in the Music Teachers’ National Association’s Northwest Division Competition.
 In 2014, he performed Mendelssohn’s Concerto in G minor with the Oregon Mozart Players.
 He has studied at prestigious summer programs including the Aspen Festival, Seattle Piano Institute and John Perry Academy Summer Piano Festival.
-In addition to his passion for music, Michael enjoys reading, tennis and skiing.
+In addition to his passion for music, Michael enjoys reading and tennis.

 Adrian is a Sophomore in the Spanish dual immersion program at Corvallis High School.
 He began his cello study at the age of four and has studied with Ann Grabe, Jason Duckles, and is currently a student of Dr. Steven Pologe at University of Oregon.
 Adrian has participated in many musical activities including various OMTA festivals, fundraising events, community services, summer camps and chamber music programs.
 He placed 2nd at the Vernon L. Wiscarson Young Musicians’ Competition in 2015, and was a 1st place winner in the Oregon Mozart Players Young Soloist Competition in 2016.